 The Historic Grove Park Inn

-The Grove Park Inn in Asheville, North Carolina was opened by Edwin Wiley Grove in 1913.
-It was one of several health resorts in Asheville, where people often visited in hopes that the mountain air would improve their health.
+The Grove Park Inn in Asheville, NC opened in 1913.
+It was one of several local health resorts where people often visited for the mountain air.

 Stained Glass at All Souls Church in Biltmore Village

-All Souls church in Biltmore Village, North Carolina was commissioned by George Vanderbilt and designed by Richard Morris Hunt.
-It used to be part of Biltmore Estate.
-It is home to beautiful stained glass by father-daughter team Maitland Armstrong and Helen Maitland Armstrong.
+All Souls church in Biltmore Village, NC is home to beautiful stained glass by father-daughter team Maitland Armstrong and Helen Maitland Armstrong.